 /opt/xensource/libexec/xen-cmdline --set-xen dom0_mem=<nn>M,max:<nn>M

-<nn>represents the amount of memory, in MB, to be allocated to dom0.
+<nn>represents the amount of memory, in MiB, to be allocated to dom0.

-Restart the XenServer host using XenCenter or the
+Restart the Citrix Hypervisor server using XenCenter or the

 rebootcommand on the xsconsole.